ahmedalaahagag/authors-microserivces/README.md

-Now if one hit the endpoint through **Postman** Attached is a collection that can be imported to **Postman** `Authors.postman_collection.json` or visit in browser`localhost/authors` one should see 50 authors posts in json.
+Now if one hit the endpoint through **Postman** Attached is a collection that can be imported to **Postman** `Authors.postman_collection.json` or visit in browser`localhost/authors` one should see 50 authors authors in json.

 # What to expect with the code
 - Standardized response format `ApiResponder.php`